 Vitamin D seems to be associated with higher energy levels.
 Having optimal levels of vitamin D fortifies the immune system and regulates metabolism, which can lead to improved, sustained energy levels.
 Conversely, insufficient levels of vitamin D are associated with fatigue and low energy levels.

-study conducted by researchers at the Cooper Medical School of Rowan University in New Jersey assessed 174 patients who experienced symptoms of fatigue.
+A study conducted by researchers at the Cooper Medical School of Rowan University in New Jersey assessed 174 patients who experienced symptoms of fatigue.
 Researchers found that 77.2% of these patients had low levels of vitamin D. A five-week treatment of vitamin D supplementation resulted in significant improvements in energy levels.
 (6)

 This may have important implications for fatty liver disease, which commonly presents with symptoms of fatigue and exhaustion.
 Getting a boost of vitamin D may not only directly decrease inflammation associated with fatty liver disease, but it may also directly combat unpleasant symptoms.